open-energy-transition/MapYourGrid/docs/q&a.md

 ### <div class="tools-header"> How do you map all those power grids? </div>

-We use a mix of sources, ranging from satellite imagery, open data, academic articles, crowdsourcing through OpenStreetMap.
+We use a variety of sources, primarily satellite imagery, as well as other open data, academic articles and crowdsourced information from OpenStreetMap, to enhance our knowledge.

 ## <div class="stradegy-header">Contribution in OpenStreetMap </div></h3>

 ### <div class="tools-header"> How can I join the project? </div>

 Start by contributing to OpenStreetMap (OSM).
-Additionally, you can get involved in local OSM communities, join our free mapping workshops and connect with us on Discord.
+Additionally, you can get involved in local OSM communities, join our free mapping workshops and connect with us on [Discord](https://discord.gg/a5znpdFWfD).

 ### <div class="tools-header"> What skills do I need to contribute? </div>